-On October 1, 2021, FDA released the ‘Annual Forecast for Planned Monograph Activities’, a nonbinding list, issued annually, describing planned monograph activities that FDA intends to address over the ensuing three years.
+On September 19, 2023, FDA posted the ‘Annual Forecast for Planned Monograph Activities’, a nonbinding list, issued annually, describing planned monograph activities that FDA intends to address over the ensuing three years.
 FDA has described their decision-making regarding which activities to place on the forecast as “generally guided by public health priorities”.
 The order of topics in the forecast does not reflect planned chronological order of FDA actions, or order of public health importance.

 For certain types of planned actions (e.g., FDA-initiated finalization of general recognition of safety and effectiveness (GRASE finalization), FDA may request data in advance of a proposed order.

 A more detailed summary of each of the seven topics and proposed activities can be found by selecting the individual link.